Transforming Oklahoma City with a Community-Driven Bus Rapid Transit

 Conducted extensive public outreach to select a Locally Preferred Alternative (LPA) that aligned with the community transit needs in the Northeast and South corridors of Oklahoma City

-Using demand modeling to understand who is likely to use transit, our team analyzed land use data, existing transit ridership, and anticipated growth (including planned transit and development projects) to create multiple alternatives for proposed BRT routes.
-We also evaluated the placement of stations and locations where a dedicated facility would be feasible within the existing right-of-way.
+To help bring this community vision to life, Kimley-Horn partnered with the City to lead the alternatives analysis process.
+Using demand modeling to understand who is likely to use transit, our team analyzed land use data, existing transit ridership, and anticipated growth (including planned transit and development projects) to evaluate potential corridors and station locations.